BA Childhood Practice

 The programme is available to early years and childcare workers, working in a wide range of settings, and employed anywhere across urban and rural Scotland.

 All prospective students should be employed in a childhood practice setting in line with SSSC guidelines.
-Relevant settings may be childminding, early years education and care, primary school, out-of-school care, and residential childcare.
+Relevant settings are services for early years, children and young people:

 A key aspect of the course is the focus on work-based learning, in which students’ workplace role is complemented by the coursework and assessment.